EgoVenture includes various clickable areas called hotspots to ease, speedup and streamline game development.

 pressed signal can be used to manually execute code instead of changing a scene (e.g. triggering game actions).

 For details, refer to the Hotspot API doc.

 LookHotspot triggers a Parrot dialog when clicked.
 The dialog resource need to be configured on the hotspot.

 The mouse cursor and hotspot indicator is an image for a “look” action.

 For details, refer to the LookHotspot API doc.

 MapHotspot is specifically used in map scenes.
 Additionally to the

-target_view from the Hotspot, it also needs a
+target_view from the Hotspot, it also supports a

 When clicked, it switches the location, starts a location-specific music, caches the scenes around the target scene and shows a loading image.